chimukaC7/learning-nginx-2492317/Ch02/02_04-configure-logs/README.md

 # 02_04 Configure logs

 Nginx uses log files to record various operational details.
 These logs are useful for monitoring normal operations and tracking down issues if a problem occurs.
+-NGINX uses log files to record various operational details like the date, time, and name of a file that was served.
+These logs are useful for monitoring normal operation and tracking down issues if a problem occurs.

 Access logs record details like the time a request took place; if the request was served successfully or failed; and details like the client's IP address and browser type.